 The Student Union building offers recreational facilities of many varieties for faculty members as well as students.
 A bowling alley, billiard room, music room, browsing room, and the U.N.
 Lounge are available in the Union.
-The Union Building also maintains a barber shop and a bookstore.
-Caps and gowns and special orders are handled in the bookstore, which has a full line of books, supplies, and souvenir items.
+The Union Building also maintains a barber shop.